 COVID-19 thrombosis is caused by elevated blood viscosity due to hyperfibrinogenemia.
 Fibrinogen concentrations can be extraordinarily high in severe COVID-19, reaching 10-14 g/L. Fibrinogen and other acute-phase reactants increase whole blood viscosity and foster erythrocyte aggregation.

-The non-invasive in vivo in near real-time assessment of whole blood viscosity (WBV) and erythrocyte aggregation/deaggregation (A/D) utilizes a wrist band device over the dorsal vein to rapidly determine non-invasively in near real-time the subject's WBV and erythrocyte A/D. This Covid-19 project has an extremely high priority due to the urgent need for such near real-time in vivo assessment.
+The non-invasive in vivo in near real-time assessment of whole blood viscosity (WBV) and erythrocyte aggregation/deaggregation (A/D) utilizes a wrist band device over the dorsal vein to rapidly determine non-invasively in near real-time the subject's WBV and erythrocyte A/D. This Covid-19 project has an extremely high priority due to the urgent need for near real-time in vivo assessment of whole blood viscosity.

 The study of forty (40) heart valve patients monitored non-invasively before and after surgery by our carotid artery patch device is planned to begin in late January 2021.
 The carotid patch device is currently being enhanced for limited manufacture prior to the study.
 The carotid patch device can monitor heart stroke ejected volume and energy over each cardiac cycle.
 Regurgitation volumes and energies for the aortic and mitral valves plus their associated impacts on left ventricle ejected volume and energy are also quantified over each cardiac cycle.